Stepwise Goal-Driven Networks for Trajectory Prediction: Introduction

 \section{Introduction}

-Predicting the future behavior of other agents is crucial in the real world~\cite{rudenko2020human}: safe driving requires predicting future movements of other cars and pedestrians, for example, while effective social interactions require anticipating the actions of social partners.
-However, predicting another agent's future actions is challenging because it depends on numerous factors including the environment and the agent's internal state (\eg, its intentions and goals).
-Recent work~\cite{rhinehart2019precog,deo2020trajectory,zhang2020map,mangalam2020not,zhao2020tnt,yao2020bitrap} has explored goal-driven methods for future trajectory prediction, which explicitly estimate the goal state (\eg, destination) of an object to help guide future trajectory estimation.
+\IEEEPARstart{P}{redicting} the future behavior of other agents is crucial in the real world~\cite{rudenko2020human}: safe driving requires predicting future movements of other cars and pedestrians, for example, while effective social interactions require anticipating the actions of social partners.
+However, predicting another agent's future actions is challenging because such actions depend on numerous factors including the environment and the other agent's internal state (\eg, its intentions and goals).
+Recent work~\cite{rhinehart2019precog,mangalam2020not,zhao2020tnt,yao2020bitrap} has explored goal-driven methods for trajectory prediction, which explicitly try to estimate the other agent's long-term goal to help predict its future behavior.
+While these models make a significant step forward, they adopt the simplistic assumption that an agent's intentions are exclusively represented by a single long-term goal.

-Although these recent models make an important step forward, they make the simplistic assumption that agents' trajectories are based only on a long-term goal that they are working towards.
-However, work in psychology and cognitive science shows that people base their actions not on a single long-term goal, but instead on series of goals at different time scales~\cite{harackiewicz2000short,creek2011occupational,steel2006integrating,sun2013multiple}.
-For example, a pedestrian wishing to cross the street needs to solve multiple smaller problems along the way: finding the crosswalk, waiting for cars to stop, avoiding other pedestrians, etc.

-Based on this intuition from psychology, in this paper, we propose new techniques for future trajectory prediction.
-These techniques are based on three main hypotheses: (1) estimating the future at multiple time spans, even on a coarse level, provides guidance in decoding the trajectory (as shown in Figure~\ref{fig:teaser}); (2) inspired by \cite{onlineaction2019iccv}, these future goals can be used as supplementary input to aid in disentangling and encoding the current and past information, resulting in more discriminative representations that implicitly model the intention of the agent; and (3) inaccurate future goals may mislead the prediction, so adaptively learned weights can help the model to distinguish the importance of each stepwise goal.